ljezny/Particle-HAP/README.md

 - no major issues currently known

 ## Limitations
 I had to use static shared memory buffers for processing request and response of Homekit TCP server.
 Dynamic allocations of memory causes fragmentation and unstability.
 So currently SHARED_REQUEST_BUFFER_LEN=1024 bytes and SHARED_RESPONSE_BUFFER_LEN=5000 bytes is used.
-You may reached response buffer limit, if you create some complex composite accessory (more than 5 services).
+You may reache response buffer limit if you create some complex composite accessory (more than 5 services).

 ## Troubleshooting
 Q: I am not able to see a device in pairing.
 Why?
-A: You need to be on same Wifi network.
+A: You need to be exactly on same Wifi network.
 Photon connects to 2.4Ghz and your iPhone connects to 5Ghz network by default.
 Devices not see each other.

-Q: How to debug homekit accessory discovery?
+Q: How to debug Homekit accessory discovery?
 A: Download Discovery app from AppStore (Bonjour Discovery) and look for _hap._tcp node in that app.
 You should see your device in there.

 Q: Is there any logs?
 A: Yes, of course.
 I am using standard Serial log.
 I log only the warnings (let's say, the negative branches of IFs :-) )

+Q: I can see device ready for pairing, but pairing fails.
+A: Mostly you have an error in describing your devices or characteristics values are bad/not in range etc. Homekit accessory must be described using Apple defined Services.
+Each service must be described using mandatory and optional characteristics.
+All can be found in `HAP-Specification-Non-Commercial-Version.pdf` document.

 ## What's planned:
 - more accessory types in examples (programmable switch, sensors).
 What do you need?